cloud-gov/cg-site/content/docs/apps/logs.md

 Logs front end (logs.cloud.gov and logs.fr.cloud.gov):

 1. Are you viewing the right logs front end for the environment that your apps are in (GovCloud or East/West)?
-1. Check the time period in the upper right corner, since the default is "Last 15 minutes" -- you may need to expand that time period to hours or days.
+1. Check the time period in the upper right corner, since the default is "Last 15 minutes".
+You may need to expand that time period to hours or days.
 1. Check [cloud.gov status](https://cloudgov.statuspage.io/) to see if the the logs front end is under scheduled maintenance.